 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
 Please read our disclosure policy.

 Coffee cake is one of the most comforting brunch foods.
 I mean, who doesn’t want an excuse to eat cake for breakfast?
-And this raspberry blood orange coffee cake filled with a cream cheese layer is everything I want at brunch.
+And this raspberry orange coffee cake filled with a cream cheese layer is everything I want at brunch.

 Save this post!